Canon 10D vs Nikon D750

 The 10D writes its imaging data to Compact Flash cards, while the D750 uses SDXC cards.
 The D750 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 10D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 10D and the D750 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.